Radiance Fields from Photons: Experimental Setup

 Our experimental setup consists of a SwissSPAD2~\citeSupp{SwissSPAD2-supp} single-photon camera along with two Opal Kelly FPGAs, one for each half of the sensor array, and a C-Mount varifocal lens.
 This sensor is capable of capturing $97$ thousand frames per second at a resolution of $512 \times 512$.

 In practice, we often run this sensor at slightly slower frame rates as it greatly improves the readout reliability.
-Using it at its maximum framerate limits the total capture time to about two seconds as the memory buffers fill up faster than the two USB 3.0 interfaces can read off.
+Using it at its maximum framerate limits the total capture time to about two seconds, as the memory buffers fill up faster than the two USB 3.0 interfaces can read off.

 Further, we preprocess the raw data read off this sensor by applying simple filters.
 First, the two half arrays are read out separately (one FPGA and USB per side), so we must recombine them after the capture is complete.
-Second, many pixels are dead or always on, so we apply dead-pixel and hot-pixel corrections by simply inpainting these pixels based on their neighbor's values.
+Second, many pixels are dead or always on, so we apply dead-pixel and hot-pixel corrections by simply inpainting these pixels based on their neighbors' values.
+This fixed pattern correction is typically done by the camera's ISP, before ever reading out the frame.